 When performing a titration, or chemical analysis, with a burette, a common piece of lab glassware, you start by rinsing the burette with a little of the solution you will add to it.
 This step isn't just a sacred ceremony or a special chemistry ritual – by rinsing the burette, you make sure the concentration of the solution inside will be exactly what you expect it to be.
 Rinsing with solution actually serves a simple but very practical purpose.

-Your whole goal in performing (most) titrations is to determine the concentration of a chemical in a sample.
-To do so, you make use of a "titrant," a solution whose concentration you already know.
+You perform titrations to determine the concentration of a chemical in a sample.
+To do so, you make use of a titrant, a solution whose concentration you already know.
 If the concentration of the titrant isn't what you think it is, then your results will be meaningless.
-Consequently, it's very important to make sure the concentration of the titrant in the burette is exactly what you expect it to be.
+Consequently, make sure the concentration of the titrant in the burette is exactly what you expect it to be.

 If there's one place where haste makes waste, it's in the lab.
-Rinsing a burette will only take you a few moments to thoroughly rinse your burette, but that simple act can spare you data anomalies that would force you to repeat a whole experiment – potentially costing hours of your time.
+It will only take you a few moments to thoroughly rinse your burette, but that simple act can spare you data anomalies that would force you to repeat a whole experiment – potentially costing hours of your time.
 If you're in a lab class, a bad result might translate into a poorer grade.
-That's why rinsing your burette is just a simple precaution you can take to help ensure accuracy.
+Rinsing your burette is a sensible and simple precaution you can take to help ensure accuracy.